Paddle Florida®

 There is no launch at the Rock Springs springhead, the springhead is accessed via Kelly Park.
 Swimming and tubing are popular here, no boats are allowed.
 To access Rock Springs Run, launch from King’s Landing.
 From King's Landing, paddle up to the barricade, and then down to the Wekiva River.
 The current can be swift, and during low water it may be necessary to pull your kayak or canoe over an occasional sandbar.
 The Run's many twists and turns can be a challenge, and trees downed after storms can present some obstacles.
 In recent years, the outfitter at Kings Landing has done a good job removing these obstacles.

-Kings Landing (launch fee, rentals, store, restrooms) near Kelly Park in Apopka is the main launch onto the paddling trail.
+Kings Landing (launch fee, rentals, shuttle, tours, restrooms, store, camping) near Kelly Park in Apopka is the main launch onto the paddling trail.
 Paddle upstream to the bridge forming the barricade between the spring area and paddling trail, or paddle downstream to the Wekiva River and take-out at Wekiva Island.

 Very scenic (called the Emerald Cut for a reason).
 Approaching the springhead are some cabins.
 The run to the springhead is closed off by a bridge/barrier - return the same way.

-The run is wider with less shade, no places to pull off to snack or stretch.
-The three primitive campsites are located about halfway down the run (reservations required, accessible by kayak or canoe only).
+The run downstream is wider with less shade, no places to pull off to snack or stretch.
+The primitive campsites at Rock Springs Run State Reserve are located about halfway down the run (reservations required, accessible by kayak or canoe only).

 Past the campgrounds about a half mile are some spots to pull off.
 Our favorite stopping off / picnic spot and example of the changing run is here - shown over several years, 2011-2019.
 Storms, water flow and Nature have changed the landing.